 With Google treating the “NoFollow” attribute as a hint for indexing and crawling as of March 1st, this is a good time to have a closer look at nofollow links, both internal and external, and discuss the benefits they provide, and different ways to use them.

 In last week's SEMrushchat, we discussed nofollow links vs. follow links (some call them dofollow links).
-It became very apparent that there is a lot of confusion in the community on a variety of issues related to nofollow, so we decided to break down the basics and the best practices every SEO and link builder should know.
+It became very apparent that there is a lot of confusion in the community on a variety of issues related to nofollow, so we decided to break down the basics and provide link building tips every SEO and link builder should know.

 What are Nofollow links?